Note: this story was written in 2009.

 This is what it said: “I saw your pain today and I wanted you to know you are in my prayers.
 There will be a time when you feel happiness again.
 Please have faith in that and it will give you comfort.
 Kim.”
 I cannot really find the words to express what a gift this woman gave me that day.
 I am an only child and my dad had raised me after my mother left when I was four.
 I felt all alone in the world when my dad died and to know a perfect stranger was showing me love was the gift of a lifetime.
 Time went by and I did find my feet again.
 I have had a lot of trials and tribulations in this life from a very young age, but this random act of kindness made a huge impression on me.
 I never forgot my kind stranger.

 But I did forget where I put her card.
 For years I couldn’t find it.
 I knew I wouldn’t have ever gotten rid of it but I never knew where I put it.
-Until Tuesday morning, I went looking for some old photos of my dad in one of my famous bins.
+Until one recent morning, I went looking for some old photos of my dad in one of my famous bins.
 There was the card, nestled right in among the photos of him in Yosemite.
 I have looked in this bin many, many times but never saw the card until this week.
 To my sheer amazement, Kim’s full name was on the back of the card!
 I had never even thought to turn it over the day she gave it to me.

-Finding this card was the biggest item on my gratitude list this week that I emailed to my girlfriends.
-With the power of Google, and their encouragement, I set out on Wednesday morning to see if I could find Kim.
+Finding this card was the biggest item on my weekly gratitude list that I emailed to my girlfriends.
+With the power of Google, and their encouragement, I set out to see if I could find Kim.
 It was easy!
 She is an accomplished artist and photographer and is all over the web with her beautiful art.
 I took a deep breath, and composed an email to her to tell her how she had helped me so much so long ago.
 I had no idea how she would respond but it didn’t even matter.
 The opportunity to thank a stranger doesn’t come along every day and I felt so good and so peaceful that I had found her.

 The moral of my story is that you never know how you might impact a stranger.
 It was a random act of kindness.
 We’ve all heard the phrase but how often do we muster the courage to reach out to a stranger the way Kim did for me?
 I think it took a lot of courage for her to write a grieving stranger on a shared flight a note like she did.
 She had no idea why I was crying so much, but she trusted her instincts and reached out with her big heart.